 June's focus is on asthma and allergies.
-This is peak season for people with asthma and allergies, and a great time to learn more about these diseases.
-According to the Asthma and Allergy Foundation of America, more than 65 million Americans have asthma or allergies.
-Some may have one or both of these conditions.
+This is the peak season for people with asthma and allergies and a great time to learn more about these conditions.
+Some people may have one or both of these conditions.
+According to the Asthma and Allergy Foundation of America,

-- About 25 million have asthma (Women are more likely to have asthma and die from it than men.
-It is more common in boys than girls.) - About 32 million have food allergies - About 24 million have hay fever, rhinitis, or nasal allergies
+- More than 25 million have asthma (Women are more likely to have asthma and die from it than men.
+It is more common in boys than girls.) - Asthma is a leading chronic disease in children - More than 50 million experience various types of allergies each year, and of these, about 25 million have seasonal allergic rhinitis (hay fever) - Allergies are the sixth leading cause of chronic illness

 Asthma and allergies are conditions that can occur at any age.
-The underlying cause is largely unknown, but both have a tendency to run in families.
-Neither asthma nor allergies can be cured for most patients, but both can be controlled with proper prevention and treatment.
-Discuss your symptoms with your Primary Care Provider who is trained to manage most issues with asthma or allergies.
-You may also receive a referral to see an Allergist/Immunologist or Pulmonologist to help with diagnosis or management of your condition.
-Whatever your medical team looks like, you should work together on an asthma and/or allergy treatment and management plan to help you feel and live better.
-An asthma control plan is one of the most important steps you can take to successfully manage your asthma-to keep you breathing well, avoiding the ER and hospital care.
-Participate in these activities throughout the month to learn more!
+The underlying cause is largely unknown, but both tend to run in families.
+Neither are curable for most patients, but both can be controlled with proper prevention and treatment.
+Discuss your symptoms with your Primary Care Provider-they are trained to manage most issues with asthma or allergies.
+They may refer you to an Allergist/Immunologist or Pulmonologist to help diagnosis or manage your condition.
+Whatever your medical team looks like, you should work together on your asthma or allergy treatment and management plan to help you feel and live better.
+An asthma control plan is one of the most important steps to managing your asthma-to keep you breathing well and avoid the ER and hospital care.

+Participate in the following activities to learn more:

-Activity #1 - Asthma vs. Allergies
+Activity #1: Asthma vs. Allergies